mcf-rocks/solana-upload/README.md

 ## To Deploy the Program

-NB: You don't need to deploy the program, as I already have... if you just want to upload a file, go to the next section.
+NB: You don't need to deploy the program, as I already have... address is 5jSTGSbX8NsvZv2ZrqtTqgEBdQLRP1KCLai8j9fshzH5

+If you just want to upload a file, go to the next section.

+Deploy contract program:

 ```
 npm install